zhangjiemin000/fritz-models/README.md

 <img src="https://github.com/fritzlabs/fritz-style-transfer/blob/master/example/starry_night_results.jpg" width="662" height="295">

+Left: Original image.
+Middle: Image stylzed with a 17kb small model.
+Right: Image stylzed by the default large model.

 # Add style transfer to your app in minutes with Fritz

 If you're looking to add style transfer to your app quickly, check out [Fritz](https://fritz.ai/?utm_source=github&utm_campaign=fritz-style-transfer).
 The Fritz SDK provides 11 pre-trained style transfer models along with all the code you need to apply them images or live video.
 If you want to train your own model, keep reading.